padilas/R-Shiny-Tenaga-Kerja/README.md

 ### Creativity and Additional Elements
 To elevate usability and aesthetics, we have integrated additional features, including:
 - **Responsive Layout**: Ensures compatibility across devices and screen sizes.
-- **Inbox**: In this dashboard, this feature is used to store the names of the group and its members.
+- **Inbox**: In this dashboard, this feature stores the group's names and its members.
 - **Notifications**

 ## Learning Objectives